adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: September 27, 2024 - Event shuffling
+Last changed: October 24, 2024 - Event shuffling

 News Sources